SaFoLab-WISC/AGrail4Agent/README.md

 ```python
 docker --version
 ```
 If the installation is complete.
-Please create a docker image with dockerfile in the repo:
+Please create a docker image with **dockerfile (install image under the same category with dockerfile)** in the repo:
 ```python
 docker build -t ubuntu .
 docker run -it ubuntu